Islamic Republic of Iran Broadcasting: Censorship of reformists

 IRIB, along with other Iranian state-run media, tend to censor or silence voices or opinions of reformist politicians as well as ridicule them even as the reformists are in power since IRIB's editorial bias is closer to the Supreme Leader and the Principlists.

+Resignation over cover-up of aircraft shootdown

+In January 2020, multiple high-profile anchors and journalists resigned from IRIB in protest towards the network's delayed admission and initial cover-up of the accidental shootdown of Ukraine International Airlines Flight 752.

 April 2024 Iranian strikes in Israel

-In April 2024, IRIB reported on the April 2024 Iranian strikes against Israel — but it actually showed footage of a fire in Chile (not Israel), filmed several months prior.
+In April 2024, IRIB reported on the April 2024 Iranian strikes against Israel — but it actually showed footage of a fire in Chile filmed several months prior.

 Religious insults

 In 1989, five IRIB employees were prosecuted over a radio report in which Fatimah, the daughter of the Prophet Muhammad, was described as not being a suitable role model for women since she lived centuries ago.
 The incident reportedly resulted in lashes and purges in the agency.

 In April 2025, four IRIB employees were arrested on charges related to the airing of a TV program insulting the Sunni caliph Abu Bakr.
 IRIB head Peiman Jebeli condemned the remarks as “sedition” and “unforgivable wrongdoing.”